 I knew a vibrant developer community was important so we released BoltWire as an open source project, and quickly attracted a great team.
 And this team added to the quality of the software immeasurably.

-Over the next 10 years, BoltWire completed six full development cycles, with more than 180 releases.
-With each change we worked to make the core ever more robust, while keeping it light and nimble.
+Since then, BoltWire has completed seven full development cycles, with nearly 200 releases.
+With each change we worked to make the core ever more robust, while keeping it flexible and fast.

 Gradually, it matured into the perfect platform for my own online school, and many other kinds of projects.

-I have well-developed plugins, systems, and tools to manage every aspect of a busy membership site--and all of it natively through BoltWire.
+I have a huge library of well-developed plugins, tools, and processes to manage every aspect of a busy membership site--and all of it natively through BoltWire.
 Newsletter management.
 Online classes.
 Recurrent payments.
 Blogging.
 Forums.
 Customer support.
 And much more.
 Other than a payment processor and an email service, BoltWire runs everything.

-I realized with a little work, I could transform BoltWire into a turn-key solution for other membership focused community websites, by simply importing some of that custom code into the core.
-And for those who need extra support, I could offer a hosting service, with red carpet support and service and help others achieve their success story too.
+I realized with a little work, I could transform BoltWire into a turn-key solution for other community-driven membership sites, by simply importing some of that custom code into the core.
+And for those who need extra support, I could offer a hosting service, with red carpet support and service and thus help others achieve their success story too.

 And so, BoltWire 7 was born.